GoogleCloudPlatform/ai-on-gke/applications/genai-on-gke/llama2/README.md

--   **Update Terraform Variables for Jupyte**r: Update the terraform
-    > variable file (located in ./jupyternotebook/variables.tf) to
-    > provide the input parameters (project_id, location and cluster
-    > name) to allow terraform code execution to provision
+-   **Update Terraform Variables for Jupyter**: Update the terraform variable file (located in ./jupyternotebook/variables.tf) to provide the input parameters (project_id, location and cluster name) to allow terraform code execution to provision Jupyternotebook.
-    > Jupyternotebook.

--   **Update Jupyter Config**: Review and update (if required) the helm
-    > values for changing the resource allocation or the image used in
-    > the file (located in ./jupyternotebook/jupyter_config/config.yaml
+-   **Update Jupyter Config**: Review and update (if required) the helm values for changing the resource allocation or the image used in the file (located in ./jupyternotebook/jupyter_config/config.yaml)
-    > )

--   **Update the bucket name in the Terraform Backend for Jupyter**:
-    > Update the bucket name in the file ./jupyternotebook/backend.tf
+-   **Update the bucket name in the Terraform Backend for Jupyter**: Update the bucket name in the file ./jupyternotebook/backend.tf

 Run Terraform Plan and Apply